 Low levels of FSH and LH are consistent with a pituitary disorder or problem with the hypothalamus.

-Low FSH serum levels have been associated with increased risk of ovarian cancer.
+And low FSH serum levels have been associated with an increased risk of ovarian cancer.

 High FSH levels are due to conditions affecting the testicles themselves.
 Some examples include:

 - Viral infection (mumps)

 - Trauma, injury